-Historically speaking, portraiture of individuals in uniforms has a long-standing tradition which goes back for centuries.
+Historically speaking, portraiture of individuals in military uniforms has a long-standing tradition, which goes back for centuries.
 From the 17th century it became popular for soldiers with a commission to have their portrait painted.
 In part, this practice was developed into a sense of pride and identity for the individual, the regiment and the dynasty of their family.

 This practice continued until the development of the camera.
 With the advent of photography it soon became popular to have your military portrait taken with a camera rather than a painting.
 This first became prevalent with the Crimean and the Boer Wars, and by the First World War it was common practice for everyone to have a military portrait.
 The Combined Cadet Force (CCF) of Elizabeth College has been a great source of pride to the College since it was founded in 1902.
 I would like to build on the historical integrity of the CCF and carry on the tradition of military portraiture, developing this historical practice into a contemporary approach.